Hier geht’s zur deutschen Version dieses Posts

 |The dough will still be sticky – flour your hands and bench knife!|

-Transfer dough to a lightly floured work surface.
+Transfer dough to a floured work surface.
 With floured hands (or bench knife), pat and push it into a rough rectangle.
 Lift one shorter end up and fold it over a little bit, pressing gently down to seal.
 Continue rolling up dough in the same way into a log.
+(It doesn’t matter if has an uneven thickness at this point, it will even out in the pan.)

 |Place loaf, seam-side down, in the prepared pan|